eArmada8/kuro_dlc_tool/README.md

 Before you start, you will want to determine some information:
 1. DLC ID number:  I recommend keeping the number <350, but be sure to use a number that isn't already in use.
 2. Item ID numbers:  You need to choose item numbers that are valid, but are not already in the game.
+3. Recipe ID numbers - *Ys-only*:  You need to choose item numbers that are valid, but are not already in the game.

-You can use `kurodlc_find_dlc_id.py` and `kurodlc_find_item_id.py` to check for unused ID numbers.
-Place the original t_costume.tbl, t_dlc.tbl and t_item.tbl (and optionally t_shop.tbl) in the folder (if they are already renamed to t_costume.tbl.original, t_dlc.tbl.original, t_item.tbl.original, and t_shop.tbl.original, that is fine).
+You can use `kurodlc_find_dlc_id.py`, `kurodlc_find_item_id.py` and `kurodlc_find_recipe_id.py` to check for unused ID numbers.
+Place the original t_costume.tbl, t_dlc.tbl and t_item.tbl (and optionally t_shop.tbl, and t_recipe.tbl {*Ys only*}) in the folder (if they are already renamed to t_costume.tbl.original, t_dlc.tbl.original, t_item.tbl.original, t_recipe.tbl.original, and t_shop.tbl.original, that is fine).
 Run the scripts and they will tell you roughly what numbers are in use.
 The easiest is to pick something slightly above the upper number, but do not go too high or the game will not accept the numbers.

 Place all your .mdl files in a folder, and put `kurodlc_make_json_from_mdls.py` and t_name.tbl files in the same folder.
 Run `kurodlc_make_json_from_mdls.py`.
 If there are .json files with settings, the script will just make the .kurodlc.json file, but the first time you run it (assuming you did not make the .json files by hand) it will ask you questions.

 Questions it will ask you:
+* Game platform:
+    1. Pick Kuro (Daybreak) or Ys X
 * DLC options:
 	1. DLC ID:  This number you determined above.
 	2. DLC Name:  The name of the DLC that the user will see in the DLC menu